The Awoniyi mistake Cooper must avoid against Crystal Palace

 The side with the worst away record in the division were probably not going to thrive at the home of one of two sides in the competition with an unblemished home record.
 In essence, Awoniyi’s performance at the Emirates Stadium should not have influenced Cooper’s decision when the Bees visited the City Ground.

-Forest have picked up two wins this term with both victories coming on their turf.
-Their opening fixture on their long-awaited return to the top flight saw them claim a 1-0 success over West Ham United, while they picked up a memorable 1-0 victory against Liverpool to stun Jurgen Klopp’s crew.
+Forest have picked up two wins this term with both victories came on their turf.
+Their opening fixture on their long-awaited return to the top-flight saw them claim a 1-0 success over West Ham United, while they picked up a memorable 1-0 victory against Liverpool to stun Jurgen Klopp’s crew.

 Both fixtures were won by Awoniyi.
 Despite a mixed start to life in the Premier League, he remains their most reliable match-winner, and two of his three goals in the big time have won the Tricky Trees four of the 10 points they have claimed.